danbev/learning-ai/notes/ggml-split-graph.md

         GGML_ABORT("%s: failed to initialize context\n", __func__);
     }
 ```
-The graph I using here is very simple, and it consists of a multiplication
+The graph I'm using here is very simple, and it consists of a multiplication
 operation (mul = a * b).
 So we have one operation node and two leaf nodes:
 ```console
 (gdb) p *graph